 Is there a difference between homemaking and housekeeping?
 Do you differentiate between the two?
-A few days ago I wrote a blog post about homemaking and I’ve been pondering this question since.
-I also asked this question on the Tea With Dee Facebook page and received some interesting comments.
+Ever since I wrote this blog post about homemaking, I’ve been pondering the question.
+I also asked this question on the Life With Dee Facebook page and received some interesting comments.
 The general consensus was that there is a difference.
 We all basically agreed that the term “housekeeping” seems to refer largely to cleaning while “homemaking” encompasses a much wider variety of activities.

 In my mind, homemaking includes housekeeping but certainly isn’t limited to that.
 It’s entirely possible to be an excellent housekeeping but a lousy homemaker.
 And while a good homemaker has a reasonably tidy and sanitary home, she may not be a “perfect” housekeeper.
 Instead, I think a good homemaker keeps her focus on the people living in the house rather than the house itself.

 I also make an effort to set aside time at the end of the day, before David comes home, to make things cozy and welcoming for him.
-As the days shorten and grow colder, I try to make sure the house is warm and cheery.
+Especially during the fall and winter as the days shorten and grow colder, I try to make sure the house is warm and cheery.
 That means being sure that the porch light is on, as well as the lamp on our entry table and a few other lamps around the house (I think lamp light is much homier than bright, overhead lighting).
 Oftentimes I’ll have music playing – never the television.
 And if he can smell something delicious cooking when he walks in, that makes him very happy.

-Monday is the day I wash our sheets, tend to several weekly tasks, and generally catch up after the weekend.
-Today, in addition to these things, I baked a molasses cake with pumpkin cream cheese icing (I will be posting the recipe on my Dee’s Kitchen blog in the next day or two), made a pitcher of iced tea (I used 4 black tea bags, plus one peach and one green tea), and baked a nice homemade macaroni and cheese with caramelized onions for dinner.
+Monday is the day I wash our sheets – and iron the pillow cases (!), water my houseplants (aka: jungle), and generally catch up after the weekend.
+Today, in addition to these things, I baked a Molasses Cake with Pumpkin Cream Cheese Icing, made a pitcher of iced tea (I used 4 black tea bags, plus one peach and one green tea), and baked a nice homemade macaroni and cheese with caramelized onions for dinner.
 David was home for just a bit after work before going to a meeting so I fixed a cup of tea for him to enjoy before he had to go.
 I also pulled out a puzzle for us to start working on in the evenings.
-When we go to bed in just a bit, we will crawl between freshly washed sheets and lay our heads on ironed pillowcases.
+When we go to bed this evening, we will crawl between freshly washed sheets and lay our heads on those ironed pillowcases.
 And yes, the kitchen floor still needs to be mopped.

-- I am thankful for the women I’ve known who have shown me what is truly important in being a homemaker.
-I’ll be writing more about some of those women in the days ahead.
+I am grateful for the women I’ve known who have shown me what is truly important in being a homemaker.
+Here is a little bit about couple of them: